 In Stephen Covey’s 7 Habits of Highly effective people, the 6th habit is Synergy.
 Synergy means the habit of creative cooperation.
 But we can’t be creative if we are all the same!
 We all have our unique skills and capabilities.
 Knowing what they are, allows you as a manager and the team members to use these skills effectively.

-A great outcome of a team building event is to identify these skills.
+A significant outcome of a team building event is to identify these skills.
 Ask your team:

 - What is easy for you to do?